BomberFish/blog/_posts/2025-05-05-apple-music-api.md

 > Please note that this is far from complete and should not be considered complete documentation.
 It might be updated in the future.
 Also, please hire me Apple :3

 ## How I did it
 This is very simple.
-I simply opened the [Apple Music Web Client](https://beta.music.apple.com) in my browser, opened the Network tab in Chrome's DevTools, and watched any fetch requests it made.
+I simply opened [Apple Music's web client](https://beta.music.apple.com) in my browser, opened the Network tab in Chrome's DevTools, and watched any fetch requests it made.

 The base URL for all requests is `https://amp-api.music.apple.com`.